 4. New Country Organics Soy-Free Layer Feed

-- Key Ingredients: Organic Field Peas, Organic Barley, Organic Oats, Organic Wheat, Fish Meal, Organic Flaxseed, Organic Sunflower Oil, Calcium Carbonate, Organic Alfalfa Pellets, Organic Dehydrated Kelp Meal
+Key Ingredients: Organic Field Peas, Organic Wheat, Fish Meal, Organic Alfalfa Meal, Calcium Carbonate, Organic Dehydrated Kelp Meal, Salt, probiotics including Dried Lactobacillus acidophilus and Dried Bacillus subtilis

 Pros:

-- Soy-free formula that includes a rich blend of probiotics.
+- Soy-free formula with rich blend of probiotics

 Cons:

-- High powder content (course grind) can result in waste if not fermented or fed carefully.
+- High powder content (coarse grind) can result in waste if not fermented

 Our Experience: If money was no object, we would feed this exclusively.
 The natural ingredients create a fresh, grain-forward aroma.
-The texture is similar to scratch and peck, and the inclusion of Fish Meal provides a protein boost you don’t get in vegetarian feeds.
+The inclusion of Fish Meal provides a protein boost you don’t get in vegetarian feeds.

 Pros: